 Prefer a spicier salsa?

-Add a Tablespoon of diced jalapeño (fresh or jarred) for a spicier flavor.
+Add a Tablespoon of diced fresh or quick pickled jalapeños for a spicier flavor.

 How long does it last?